nlrdev/docker-python-dev/README.md

 ## Database

 This should be changed if you are not using Postgres.
+Update the login details in the docker-compose file below `environment`